Rangers urged to embrace hostility

 - Fit-again Ramsey eager to build on cup win

-"We know we are going to a place with a hostile atmosphere; this is something we need to cope with with our experienced team.
+"We know we are going to a place with a hostile atmosphere; this is something we need to cope with, with our experienced team.
 We need to enjoy playing in this atmosphere.

 "Obviously when you play so many games in Europe you will have players one yellow card away from suspension, but this won't impact our team selection.